sm43/tekton-argocd/README.md

 ![flow diagram](./images/flow.png)

-* We have 2 clusters - dev and stage
+* We have a Kubernetes clusters and 2 namespaces
-* Tekton Pipeline is set up on dev and ArgoCD on the stage cluster
+* Tekton Pipeline and ArgoCD is setup on the cluster
-* We will have the app deployed on both the clusters but in different ways
+* We will have the app deployed in both the namespaces but in different ways
-  * We will deploy on dev cluster by Tekton Pipelines
+  * We will deploy in dev namespace by Tekton Pipelines
-  * Once it is deployed we will test the changes, and approve the changes for staging
+  * Once it is deployed we will test the changes, and approve the changes for staging instance
-  * Once the changes are approved, ArgoCD will deploy the change to stage cluster
+  * Once the changes are approved, ArgoCD will deploy the change to stage namespace
 * We have 2 Repositories:
   * sm43/news-demo: this is where our app code is.
   * sm43/tekton-argocd: this is our configuration for staging cluster is.
   * NOTE: it is not required to necessary to have 2 repositories, you can merge them together and work
-* Tekton will be installed and dev cluster and configured with our code repository
+* Tekton will be installed and configured with our code repository
   * For this demo, please note we consider events on `tekton-and-argocd` branch
   * When a pull request is merged in `tekton-and-argocd` branch or a commit is pushed in `tekton-and-argocd` branch, a Tekton Pipeline will be started
-  * There is a Tekton Triggers EventListener which will be set up on dev cluster, listening to GitHub events.
+  * There is a Tekton Triggers EventListener which will be set up on the cluster, listening to GitHub events.
   * It will process the event, and start the Pipeline
   * The pipeline does the following tasks:
     * It clones the repository
     * Build a new image and push it to remote image registry which we will configure
-    * Deploy the image on the dev cluster
+    * Deploy the image on the dev instance
     * Creates a pull request to the staging configuration repository (sm43/tekton-argocd)
     * And the pipeline, ends.
-* Now, the application is deployed on dev cluster, we can access it and test it if the changes are fine.
+* Now, the application is deployed in dev namespace, we can access it and test it if the changes are fine.
 * Once we are ready, we will merge the pull request `tekton-argocd` repository
-* This means we are ready to deploy the changes on stage cluster
+* This means we are ready to deploy the changes to stage instance
-* ArgoCD is installed on stage cluster
+* ArgoCD is also installed on the cluster
   * We configure argocd to watch our app configuration in `tekton-argocd` repository
-  * Whenever there is a change in configuration, argocd watched that and reflect that on the cluster
+  * Whenever there is a change in configuration, argocd watches that and reflect that on the cluster
-  * So when we merge the pull request, argocd will know something is changed in application manifest
+  * So when we merge the pull request on config repo, argocd will know something is changed in application manifest
   * It will reapply the changes on the cluster, and we will be able to see the changes.

 ### Prerequisite

 * Kubernetes Clusters
-  * This demo is created with 2 clusters (dev and stage), but you could set up the demo on a single cluster in different namespaces

 ### Installation

-* **Tekton on Dev Cluster**
+* **Tekton**
   * You can install tekton projects using tekton operator.
 To install Tekton Operator you can find the latest release yaml [here](https://github.com/tektoncd/operator/releases).
   * While writing this, the latest version is v0.55.1.
   * The Operator will install Tekton Pipelines, Tekton Triggers and Tekton Dashboard.